kodarn/Sparsnas/README.md

 The setups are identical except for the last bytes.

 ## Debug interfaces of the receiving display
-If you look careful to the right of the processor you see a row of testpin holes.
+If you look careful to the right of the processor you see a row of holes which might be used for something if we could solder on a few headers there.
 By using our multimeter in beep-mode we can follow the wires to the processor and lookup the pin-descriptions in the [documentation](Docs/NXP_LPC1785FBD208-MicroController.On.Display.pdf).
+Can you see the set of resistors just below the row of holes?
+These are PullUp/PullDown resistors used to configure the pins to their default values.

+![Debug interfaces on the receiving display](Docs/HardwareBoard_Receiver_JTAG.jpg?raw=true "Debug interfaces on the receiving display")

 This is the result:
-![Debug interfaces on the receiving display](Docs/HardwareBoard_Receiver_JTAG.jpg?raw=true "Debug interfaces on the receiving display")

 ![Debug interfaces on the receiving display](Docs/HardwareBoard_Receiver_Outline2.png?raw=true "Debug interfaces on the receiving display")
-Just below the row of the testpin holes you will find set of PullUp/PullDown resistors used to configure the pins to their default values.

 To be continued...